dannyvankooten/www.dannyvankooten.com/_posts/2017-04-17-laravel-to-golang.md

 To support hierarchical templates and partials I open-sourced [grender](https://github.com/dannyvankooten/grender), a tiny wrapper around Go's standard html/template package.
 This allowed me to port the Blade template files to Go with relative ease, since I could use the same hierarchical structure and partial templates.

 For integrating with Stripe there is the official [stripe-go](https://github.com/stripe/stripe-go) package.
-For Braintree there is the unofficial [braintree-go](https://github.com/lionelbarrow/braintree-go) package which was neglected for a little while but has received a lot of attention lately.
-Since there was no Go package to create and send invoices in Moneybird yet, I built and open-sourced [moneybird-go](https://github.com/dannyvankooten/moneybird-go).
+For Braintree there is the unofficial [braintree-go](https://github.com/lionelbarrow/braintree-go) package, which was neglected for a little while but received some renewed attention lately.
+Since there was no Go package to manage invoices in Moneybird yet, I built and open-sourced [moneybird-go](https://github.com/dannyvankooten/moneybird-go).

 ## Comparing apples vs oranges